Juhannuspukki/rtl/content/_index.md

     - image: success.svg
       text: Proven teaching method.
 You will be able to use the skills you learn immediately in everyday life.
     - image: passport.svg
-      text: We provide assistance with education (ED) visa that allows you to stay in Thailand for up to 14 months.
+      text: With us you can apply for an education (ED) visa that allows you to stay in Thailand for up to 14 months.
     - image: marketing.svg
       text: Relaxed, friendly, informal environment.
 We have students from all over the world; you will make some great new friends!
     - image: balloon.svg
       text: Affordable courses.
 All our courses have a set price and a set amount of study hours.
     - image: house.svg
-      text: Newly refurbished school.
+      text: Newly refurbished school right next to a BTS station.
 Fresh and clean with good facilities.
     - image: home-office.svg
       text: All courses are available online.
 You can study with us from your home couch!
     - image: family.svg